amenzwa/amenzwa.github.io/computing/ProgrammingLanguages.md

 >
 > — Ecclesiastes 1:9

 For the moment, the darlings of the IT industry are JavaScript on the client side and Java on the server side.
 The next top language will likely be a Java-compatible, functional language.
 Kotlin and Scala are two such languages on the rise, and a few short years ago, it was Clojure.
 It is impossible to know what will become of any them in the near future.
 Language evolution through mutation is not new.
 C took ideas from Algol.
-C++ snuck onto the market on the back of C and Simula.
+C++ snuck onto the market on the backs of C and Simula.
 Java beat C++ at its own game.
 Kotlin and Scala may take Java’s place someday, maybe not.
 But sooner or later, Java’s reign will end and JavaScript will fall.
 Nothing is permanent.
 Come what may, your prepared mind is ready.

 > “To every thing there is a season, and a time to every purpose under the heaven.”
 >